jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

 #### Extending flows with custom logic for RAG applications

-Flows can also be extended with custom logic to build other types of rails such as Retrieval Rails and Execution Rails for a RAG application.
+Flows can also be extended with programmable logic to build other types of rails such as Retrieval Rails and Execution Rails for a RAG application.

 ```
 {config.yml}